formicary/remoterun/README.md

 ## Introduction

+RemoteRun is a Java library enabling you to spawn child processes with minimum memory footprint, optionally on another host.
+A call to Runtime.exec() duplicates the memory footprint of the host process, which can be prohibitive.
+By running a lightweight "agent" and using that to spawn new processes we avoid the pain of creating new processes, and gain the ability to run processes on other hosts too.

-RemoteRun is a project created because I couldn't find any suitable alternative for running processes remotely without resorting to SSH etc which is often unavailable to processes in larger (specifically financial) organisations.
+Using remoterun means you don't need to resort to SSH etc which is often poorly supported in Java and unavailable to processes in larger (specifically financial) organisations.
 Remote services are generally permitted if deployed and managed appropriately, but SSH keys etc are often not.
 There are various options available but all seem to be overly complicated, so remoterun is aimed at literally permitting execution of a remote command, permitting file transfers to/from an agent, and nothing more complex.

 RemoteRun may be desirable when one or more of the following apply: